 Marcel Johannes Kits (1995) is one of the most promising young cellists to emerge from Estonia, having won the 1st prizes and special prizes at the Johannes Brahms competition in Austria in 2016 and at the George Enescu competition in Romania in 2018.
 He has also won 1st prizes at the major competitions in Estonia (TV competition “Classical Stars” in 2013 and National String Competition in 2015).

-During this season he’s performing with the Moscow Chamber Orchestra (conductor Andres Mustonen) in Moscow, George Enescu Philharmonic Orchestra (conductor Paul Watkins) and will play chamber music in the great hall of Hamburg Elbphilharmonie.
+During this season he’s performing with the Moscow Chamber Orchestra (conductor Andres Mustonen) in Moscow, St. Petersburg Symphony Orchestra in St Petersburg (conductor Yuwon Kim), George Enescu Philharmonic Orchestra (conductor Paul Watkins) and is playing chamber music in the great hall of Hamburg Elbphilharmonie and Berliner Philharmonie.

-He has performed as a soloist also with Estonian National SO, Württembergische Philharmonie Reutlingen, Südwestdeutsches Kammerorchester Pforzheim, Israel SO Rishon LeZion, Tallinn Chamber Orchestra, Latvian National SO, St. Petersburg SO, Liepāja SO, Orchestra Ensemble Kanazawa, Jena Philharmonic Orchestra, Euro Symphony SFK, SO of the Karlsruhe University of Music etc., and worked with conductors such as Risto Joost, Andres Mustonen, Olari Elts, Mikk Murdvee, Wolfgang Emanuel Schmidt, Arvo Volmer, Mihkel Kütson and Jüri Alperten.
+He has performed as a soloist also with Estonian National SO, Württembergische Philharmonie Reutlingen, Südwestdeutsches Kammerorchester Pforzheim, Israel SO Rishon LeZion, Tallinn Chamber Orchestra, Latvian National SO, Liepāja SO, Orchestra Ensemble Kanazawa, Jena Philharmonic Orchestra, Euro Symphony SFK, SO of the Karlsruhe University of Music etc., and worked with conductors such as Risto Joost, Olari Elts, Mikk Murdvee, Wolfgang Emanuel Schmidt, Arvo Volmer and Mihkel Kütson.
 Marcel performed at the gala concert of Estonia’s 97th Independence Day with Estonian National Symphony Orchestra under the baton of Risto Joost.

 He is a prize winner of several international competitions: 2nd prize at the international cello competition in Liezen (Austria, 2004), 1st and 2nd prize at the international Karl Davydov cello competition in Kuldiga (Latvia, 2006 and 2012), 2nd prize at the international Dombrovsky competition in Riga (Latvia, 2011).
 In 2015 he was awarded the prize of the friends and sponsors of Trossingen University of Music.